Chart Color Schemes

 Population

-Population growth drivers in Tamworth - West are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Tamworth - West are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Tamworth - West's population was around 7,246 as of November 2025, according to AreaSearch's analysis.
-This figure represents a growth of 1,248 people (20.8%) since the 2021 Census, which reported a population of 5,998 people.
-The increase is inferred from the estimated resident population of 6,531 in June 2024 and an additional 346 validated new addresses since the Census date.
-This results in a population density ratio of 115 persons per square kilometer, indicating significant space per person and potential for further development.
-Tamworth - West's growth rate of 20.8% since the 2021 census exceeded the SA4 region (4.4%) and the non-metro area, positioning it as a growth leader in the region.
-Natural growth contributed approximately 63.2% of overall population gains during recent periods.
+Tamworth - West's population is approximately 7,246 as of November 2025.
+This figure represents an increase of 1,248 people since the 2021 Census, which recorded a population of 5,998.
+The growth was inferred from the estimated resident population of 6,531 in June 2024 and an additional 346 validated new addresses since the Census date.
+This results in a density ratio of 115 persons per square kilometer.
+Tamworth - West's population grew by 20.8% between the 2021 Census and November 2025, outpacing the SA4 region (4.4%) and the non-metro area.
+Natural growth contributed approximately 63.2% of overall population gains during this period.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilized NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, a significant population increase is forecasted in the top quartile of Australia's non-metropolitan areas.
-The area is expected to expand by 1,540 persons to 2041, with an overall increase of 10.2% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, Tamworth - West is forecasted to increase its population by 1,540 persons to 2041, reflecting a total increase of 10.2% over the 17-year period.

 Frequently Asked Questions - Population